 7. Any other advocacies you have that you believe both tourists and travelers should be aware of?

 Leave a positive mark everywhere you go.
-Make as much memories.
+Make as many memories.
 Touch as many lives.

 My favorite Pinoy food is: Laing.